slipstream/SlipStream/README.md

 ```

 Note: if you get errors building the documentation, check that you have a working
-installation of pdflatex.
+installation of `pdflatex`.
 If not, you can skip this by commenting out the SlipStreamDocumentation
 module in the pom.xml

 # Setup the database